ChrisWeaver1/chrisweaver1.github.io/_posts/2019-06-24-project-mongo-sandbox.md

 description: A MongoDB testing application, for testing queries, generating data and playing with Mongoose.
 catagories: ['project']
 customcss: /assets/css/markdown.css
-image: /assets/images/icons/mongodb.ico
+image: /assets/images/posts/MongoDB_LogoStacked_FullColorBlack_RGB.jpg
 tags: ['nodejs', 'typescript', 'mongodb', 'mongo', 'mongoose']
 ---

-## Mongo Sandbox Application
+## MongoDB Sandbox Application

 [![Generic badge](https://img.shields.io/badge/Github-mongo sandbox-blue.svg)](https://github.com/ChrisWeaver1/mongo-sandbox)

-A [MongoDB](https://www.mongodb.com/) testing application, for testing queries, generating data and playing with Mongoose.
-The application is written in Typescript/NodeJS and uses [Mongoose](https://mongoosejs.com/docs/2.7.x/index.html) to interface the database and [Mocha](https://mochajs.org/) for as a test framework to allow us to time and test different sets of queries.
+A [MongoDB](https://www.mongodb.com/) testing application, for testing queries, generating data and playing with [Mongoose](https://mongoosejs.com/docs/2.7.x/index.html).
+The application is written in Typescript/NodeJS and uses [Mongoose](https://mongoosejs.com/docs/2.7.x/index.html) to comminicate with the database.
+[Mocha](https://mochajs.org/) is used to run the tests, allowing us to time and test different sets of queries.
+We can also set timeouts, fail certain tests based on the data that is bought back and all sorts of interesting and useful stuff.

 I threw this togther in order to test a number of different queries for a project we were doing at work.
 We needed to see the performance on MongoDB's [$in selector](https://docs.mongodb.com/manual/reference/operator/query/in/) against large sets of data and arrays, which is what it is currently setup todo.
-However I have used this for other projects as it's an easy way to setup and test different schemas, generate random data sets and it provides a simple reference project.
+However, I have used this for other projects as it's an easy way to setup and test different schemas, generate random data sets and even as a simple reference project.

 ### Overview